dfaulken/showoff-images/README.md

 And connect to it at `http://localhost:9090`.

+# Configuration

+You can edit the presentation title or date format in `config.json`.

 # Contributing

 Contributions are welcome!
-There's lots of places this could be improved.
+Theres lots of places this could be improved.

 Feel free to open issues, make pull requests, all the usual stuff.